-To begin, Serge Diaghilev was a Russian impresario and business man.
-When he created his Parisian dance troupe, Ballets Russus, in 1909, he aroused the otherwise sleepy world of ballet– a world which relied on classic costume and unwaveringly traditional choreography.
+To begin, Serge Diaghilev was a Russian impresario and businessman.
+When he created his Parisian dance troupe, Ballets Russes, in 1909, he aroused the otherwise sleepy world of ballet– a world that relied on classic costume and unwaveringly traditional choreography.
 He brought with him a current of new.
-Into the world of Ballets Russes he threw pinches of abstract, cubist and surreal art, and spiced it all with generous doses of “Orientalism.”
+Into the world of Ballets Russes, he threw pinches of abstract, cubist, and surreal art, and spiced it all with generous doses of “Orientalism.”
 He called upon his drool-worthy roster of artist friends (from Picasso to Igor Stravinsky) to help him construct his fantasy of bright colors, geometrics, rich textures, and exotic influences.

-Most instramental to the creation of Diaghilev’s sumptuous illusion, Ballets Russes, were the costume designs of Leon Bakst.
-Bakst’s artistic inventions went on to inspire then contemporary designers– most notably Paul Poiret.
+Most instrumental to the creation of Diaghilev’s sumptuous illusion, Ballets Russes, were the costume designs of Leon Bakst.
+Bakst’s artistic inventions went on to inspire then-contemporary designers– most notably Paul Poiret.
 Later, He inspired Yves Saint Laurent to create one of his most celebrated haute couture collections: the 1976 “Belle Russe” collection.
-Even a century later, Bakst’s beautiful designs, and the impact of Ballets Russes can be detected in high fashion, from Galliano to Alexander McQueen.
+Even a century later, Bakst’s beautiful designs and the impact of Ballets Russes can be detected in high fashion, from Galliano to Alexander McQueen.
 The romance between haute couture and Ballets Russes continues!

 Yves Saint Laurent “Belle Russe”